karmab/kcli/README.rst

        mask: 255.255.255.0
        gateway: 192.168.0.1

-Within a net section, you can use name, nic, IP, mac, mask and gateway as keys.
+Within a net section, you can use name, nic, IP, mac, mask, gateway and alias as keys.
 Note that up to 8 IPS can also be provided on command line when creating a single vm (with the flag -1, -2, -3,-4,...)

 IP, DNS and HOST Reservations
 -----------------------------